-- (1) The department may issue an initial license when an early learning program applicant demonstrates compliance with health and safety requirements of this chapter but may not be in full compliance with all requirements, pursuant to RCW 43.215.280. - (a) An initial license is valid for six months from the date issued. - (b) At the department's discretion, an initial license may be extended for up to three additional six month periods, not to exceed a total of two years. - (c) The department must evaluate the early learning provider's ability to follow requirements contained in this chapter during the initial license period.
+- (1) The department may issue an initial license when an early learning program applicant demonstrates compliance with health and safety requirements of this chapter but may not be in full compliance with all requirements, pursuant to RCW 43.215.280. - (a) An initial license is valid for six months from the date issued. - (b) At the department's discretion, an initial license may be extended for up to three additional six-month periods, not to exceed a total of two years. - (c) The department must evaluate the early learning provider's ability to follow requirements contained in this chapter during the initial license period.
+Weight NA

 - (2) The department may issue a non-expiring license to a Licensee operating under an initial license who, pursuant to RCW 43.215.260: - (a) Demonstrates full compliance with the requirements of this chapter at any time during the period of initial licensure.

-- (3) The department may continue issue a non-expiring license when a Licensee submits annual compliance documents at least 30 calendar days prior to the anniversary date.
+Weight NA submits annual compliance documents at least 30 calendar days prior to the anniversary date.
 The anniversary date is the date the first initial license was issued, pursuant to RCW 43.215.260.
-The required annual compliance documents are: - (a) The annual nonrefundable license fee; - (b) A declaration on the department's form (found at https://del.wa.gov/providers-educators/publications-forms-andresearch/licensing-forms-and-documents-providers) indicating:
+The required annual compliance documents are:

+- (2) The department may issue a non-expiring license to a Licensee operating under an initial license who, pursuant to RCW 43.215.260: - (a) Demonstrates full compliance with the requirements of this chapter at any time during the period of initial licensure. - (b) Demonstrates substantial compliance with the requirements of this chapter at any time.
+Weight NA https://del.wa.gov/providers-educators/publications-forms-and-research/licensing-forms-and-documents-providers) indicating: